SWI-Prolog/contrib-protobufs/protobufs_overview.md

 On the Prolog side, you  define  your   message  template  as  a list of predefined Prolog terms that correspond to  production rules in the DCG.
 The  process  is  not  unlike  specifiying   the  format  of  a  regular expression.
-To encode a message, =X=, to   wire-stream,  =Y=, you pass a grounded template, =X=, and a variable,   =Y=, to protobuf_message/2.
-To decode a wire-stream, =Y=, to  template,   =X=,  you  pass an ungrounded template,  =X=,  along   with   a    grounded   wire-stream,   =Y=,   to protobuf_message/2.
+To encode a message, `X`, to   wire-stream,  `Y`, you pass a grounded template, `X`, and a variable,   `Y`, to protobuf\_message/2.
+To decode a wire-stream, `Y`, to  template,   `X`,  you  pass an ungrounded template,  `X`,  along   with   a    grounded   wire-stream,   `Y`,   to protobuf\_message/2.
 The interpreter will unify  the unbound variables in the template with values decoded from the wire-stream.

 ## Wiretypes {#protobufs-wire-types}